UPPMAX/UPPMAX-documentation/docs/cluster_guides/migrate_dardel.md

   check_logs --> |needed for| delete_ssh_keys
 ```

+> Overview of the migration process.
+> Note that step 1 requires some hours of waiting
+> and step 2 requires an overnight wait.

 ### 1. Get access to a SUPR project with Dardel

 First step is to get get access to a SUPR project with Dardel.